bll123/ballroomdj-4/README.txt

   Not yet implemented:
     - Auto-Organization.
-    - Player: Request External (queue a song not in the database).
     - iTunes:
       - Database Update: Update from iTunes data.
       - Song List Editor: Import from iTunes.